LucasDelfino92/morrowindsharp/readme.md

 ### How often is the guide updated?

-Morrowind# is regularly updated as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.
+Morrowind Sharp is regularly updated as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.

 ### Is there a Wabbajack installer for the guide available?